sebastianwinarto/CSC179/README.md

 # CSC 179

-This is the initial github checkin
+This is th e initial github checkin

 ## Assignments